Consumer Medicine Information

 If you forget to use it

-Do not try to make up for the application you missed by applying more at the next application.
+Do not try to make up for the application you missed by applying more cream at the

 If you are not sure what to do, ask your doctor or pharmacist.